 Third Degree Murder Case

-Murder in the third degree is when someone kills someone else, but it wasn’t planned, or was committed while the person was carrying out another felony crime.
+Murder in the third degree is when someone kills someone else, but it wasn’t either planned or committed while the person was carrying out another felony crime.
 Third-degree murder is more serious than either type of manslaughter - manslaughter or involuntary manslaughter - and the sentence for third-degree murder will be more harsh than that given for a manslaughter charge.

 Third-degree murder is defined as killing someone unintentionally and not done as part of the commitment of another felony.
 Another term for murder is “homicide.”

 Third-degree murders are those committed with ill will, or, in other words, with malice.

 If you sell or give someone illegal drugs or counterfeit illegal drugs, and that person dies because they used them, you can be charged with third-degree murder.

 If convicted of murder in the third degree, you could receive a prison sentence of up to 40 years.
 This is why it is critical to consult a murder defense attorney in Pittsburgh if you are even suspected of this crime.What do I do if I am Charged?

 The first and possibly most important thing is to not make the cop who arrests you angry, if you can help it.
 More than likely, you will spend the night in jail.
 At this point, do not say anything to any police officer or detective, not even to proclaim your innocence.

 Do not talk to anyone without your lawyer sitting beside you.
 Everything you say can be twisted and used against you in court.